xphong/ForecastVideo-app/README.md

 * Meteocons Weather Icons http://www.alessioatzeni.com/meteocons/

 ## Videos & Images
-Finding free videos and images was quite a pain.
-Most video clips are from http://www.beachfrontbroll.com/ Images are from http://www.sxc.hu/
+Most free video clips are from http://www.beachfrontbroll.com/ Images are from http://www.sxc.hu/

 You can replace them with your own by going into the folders: